aussiesolarbatteriesdatabase/aussiesolarbatteriesdatabase/hardware/battery/foxess.md

 ## Upgrades

-- DC Coupling is an additional $500 and allows the solar panels to charge the battery while not being powered by the grid.
+- DC Coupling is an additional $1,000 and allows the solar panels to charge the battery while not being powered by the grid.
-- Comes with 2 backup load connections, each additional connection is $300
+- Can have backup connectors, each connection is $300
   - If the customer has Type A RBCO circuits, we can secure their whole home for an additional $1,000

 ## Installation Requirements